This post contains affiliate links. Read my disclosure policy here.

 2. The remaining ingredients

-This Thai Green Curry is very versatile and does not have a fixed ingredient list.
-So feel free to use whatever veggies you have in your fridge.
+This Thai Green Curry is very versatile so feel free to use whatever veggies you have in your fridge.
 Just remember to keep the ratios as equal as you can.
 Also, some veggies take longer to cook, so make sure to cut them into smallish pieces and add them first.
 Here's what you'll need:

 - Avocado oil – any cooking oil will do.
 Coconut oil is my second choice for this recipe.